keedio/openshift-cassandra/README.md

 2. Import the templates in your OpenShift project throw the UI.
 Once yo have do it, the build and deployment should start automatically.

+3. Once the deployment has finished, create a route throw the UI.
 ## Template.yaml
 In this template, there are two objects:
 *	ImageStream: brings toghether a set of ‘n’ tagged container images in Docker format, so each time a new build is released, it will be tagged as ‘latest’.
 It’s similar than an image repository.